bdombro/aws-serverless-fullstack/README.md

 1. Deploy to AWS using `sam build && sam deploy`
 1. View your stacks online at [CloudFormation](https://console.aws.amazon.com/cloudformation/home), or open your API at the URL from the deploy output.

+To delete your stack, run `aws cloudformation delete-stack --stack-name (name of your stack) --region us-east-1`

 ## References

 - https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html